digshare/rtf-readme/README.md

 In brief, this project is used to hint users to read README files when they read or change the files that the README has some information for.

+## Get Started

+Following the steps below, you can learn how to use this project.

+(1) Download "rtfr-serve" from npmjs.com to a server, and use "rtfr-serve" command following "-g" to generate a token used to access data on the server.
+You could also use subcommand "new" of "rtfr-serve" to generate tokens.

+(2) Run "rtfr-serve" command to run a server which records info of reading READMEs.

+(3) Create a project, or you can use a project that is already used.

+(4) Download "rtf-readme" from npmjs.com to a client PC.

+(5) Create a config file for the project, either using "rtfr init" or using "RTF-README: Create Config File" command of vscode extension "rtf-README".
+(Note: the token is generated at step 1)

+(6) Write README pattern into some READMEs, commit these changes by user A, and then open some files by user B in vscode which some READMEs is associated to.
+If user B has not read the associated README, you can see a hint at the bottom right of vscode window.

+(7) You can use "rtfr check" command to see the list of READMEs needed to be read by certain user.
+You can also use "rtfr read" command to "read" a README or open the README in vscode to show that you've read the README.

 ## Usage Introduction

 ### 1. README pattern